 If the conflict management threshold has been achieved, the petition, any attachments, and a list of petitioners shall be forwarded to the MSEC.
 Within 30 days of the MSEC’s receipt of the petition, a meeting between representatives of both the MSEC, as determined by the President of the Medical Staff, and the petitioners shall be scheduled.
 The parties shall act in good faith and shall take reasonable steps to resolve the conflict in question.

 If the MSEC and the petitioners are able to resolve the conflict, the resolution shall be submitted to the voting Members of the Medical Staff.
 If two-thirds of the voting Members approve the proposed resolution at a general or special meeting, the proposal will be forwarded to the VCHA for their review and consideration.
-The VCHA will then forward the proposal to the GB.
+The VCHA will then forward the proposal to the GB or authorized designee.

 Should the parties fail to reach resolution, or if the voting Members of the Medical Staff do not approve any proposed solution agreed to by the petitioners and the MSEC, the petition and all accompanying materials will be forwarded to the VCHA to arbitrate the conflict.
-The VCHA, at their discretion, may escalate the proposal to the GB for resolution.
-The decision of the GB shall be final and communicated as appropriate to the involved parties.
+The VCHA, at their discretion, may escalate the proposal to the GB or authorized designee for resolution.
+The decision of the GB or authorized designee shall be final and communicated as appropriate to the involved parties.

-All voting Medical Staff Members are free to communicate with the GB in writing regarding conflict or discrepancy as it relates to any rule, regulation, or policy adopted by the Organized Medical Staff or MSEC.
-Such communication shall be forwarded to the GB through the CMO and VCHA and to the MSEC through the President of the Medical Staff.
-The Chair of the GB shall determine the manner and method of responding to any Member communicating to the GB.
+All voting Medical Staff Members are free to communicate with the GB or authorized designee in writing regarding conflict or discrepancy as it relates to any rule, regulation, or policy adopted by the Organized Medical Staff or MSEC.
+Such communication shall be forwarded to the GB or authorized designee through the CMO and VCHA and to the MSEC through the President of the Medical Staff.
+The Chair of the GB or authorized designee shall determine the manner and method of responding to any Member communicating to the GB or authorized designee.

 Prior version(s) approval: January 21, 2021, January 20, 2022, January 26, 2023